Me: This is our 100th story! Can you believe it?

 Sue: Not another bloody cult.
 Cults and miners, that’s all we ever get.
-The perfect Doctor Who story would involve mind-controlled Masons mining for minerals.
+I bet the perfect Doctor Who story would involve mind-controlled Masons mining for minerals.

 Me: On Mars.

-Romana changes out of her Abba costume into something more practical.
+Romana swaps her Abba outfit for something more practical.

 Me: This was back in the days when you could wear Burberry without looking like a guest on The Jeremy Kyle Show.